betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 The reason that is so interesting is that much of the software development communities focus on software engineering best practices only pays a cursory treatment to security.
 For example, of the over 900 pages in the book "Code Complete: 2nd Edition"<sup>[cc2nd]</sup>, exactly one paragraph is devoted to the area of software security in section 3.5 "Architecture Prerequisite":

-> The architecture should describe the approach to design-level and code-level security.
+> The architecture should describe the approach to design level and code level security.
 > If a thread model has not previously been built, it should be built at architecture time.
 > Coding guidelines should be developed with security implications in mind, including approaches to handling buffers, rules for handling untrusted data (data input from users, cookies, configuration data, and other external interfaces), encryption, level of detail contained in error messages, protected secrete data that's in memory, and other issues.